-The provider had a business continuity plan describing how they would deal with events that could disrupt the normal running of the practice.
+The provider had a business continuity plan describing how they would deal with events that could affect the normal running of the practice.
+Copies of this were kept of site and arrangements were in place to minimise disruption.

 The practice had a recruitment policy and procedure to help them employ suitable staff and also had checks in place for agency and locum staff.
 These reflected the relevant legislation.
-We looked at three staff recruitment records.
+We looked at four staff recruitment records.
 These showed the practice followed their recruitment procedure.